Description

 Safeguard the diverse educational accommodation needs of your students both on and off campus to avoid investigations, student complaints and costly litigation.

-Join us on Thursday, January 11, 2024, as we examine the legal responsibilities of educational institutions with respect to internships and practicums and discuss ways to develop partnerships with internship/practicum site coordinators to ensure compliance.
+This training examines the legal responsibilities of educational institutions with respect to internships and practicums and discusses ways to develop partnerships with internship/practicum site coordinators to ensure compliance.

-Our expert presenter – a former OCR attorney – will share issues arising with respect to internships and practicums, how to determine reasonable accommodations, and insight into the updated content about the unique ADA concerns involving internship/practicum completion via remote work.
+Our expert presenter – a former OCR attorney – shares issues arising with respect to internships and practicums, how to determine reasonable accommodations, and insight into the updated content about the unique ADA concerns involving internship/practicum completion via remote work.

 Increase your institution’s acumen regarding internship and practicums and prevent any foreseeable discrimination or non-compliance complaints.